Harish-Kiranum/fund-manager-service/docs/README.md

-Open the datamodel.mwb file in MySQL Workbench 8.0
+To open the datamodel.mwb file MySQL Workbench 8.0 is required.